Flexible Support

 Grant Amounts:

-K-12 School Arts Projects
+K-12 School Arts Project

-Deadline: 1st of month, July 2025 - April 2026 (No deadline in December or January)
+Deadline: 1st of month, July 2025 - April 2026 (DEADLINE EXTENDED!)

 This program is for public and private non-parochial K-12 schools to fund residencies, live art performances, mini-workshops, or arts related field trips.